django-cms/django-cms/docs/concepts/multiple_languages.rst

 * the last language the user chose in the language chooser
 * the language that the browser says its user prefers

+It uses the django built in capabilities for this.

 How django CMS determines what language to serve
 ================================================